Chronic Illness Affect Marriage

 Types of Chronic Illness

-According to the National Institutes of Health, chronic illnesses are long-term health conditions that might not cure.
+According to the National Institutes of Health, chronic illnesses are long-term conditions that might not cure.
 Medline Plus provides an extensive list of chronic illnesses, some more debilitating than others, which include:

 - Alzheimer disease and dementia

 - Crohn disease

 - Heart disease

 Many of these diseases affect motor functions, and others affect their mental capabilities.
 In other cases, the inner organs are affected, and severe and ongoing pain can often be a constant symptom.

 Why Might Someone with a Chronic Illness Struggle?

 There are many reasons why a chronic illness can cause a person to struggle day-to-day, both physically and emotionally.
 Some of these struggles might include:

 Many people who have a chronic illness talk about the arduous journey to getting a proper diagnosis.
 Not all doctors have the specific training to identify and treat certain diseases, especially considering it challenging for the patient to describe.
 This can become overwhelming for some people, who might feel as though it’s all in their heads.